Family History Journeys

 Or maybe your connection to the Netherlands goes back even further.

-I can help with your research and understanding of what happened.
+I can help with your research and with understanding what happened.
 And together we visit the places where your relatives lived, served, worked or struggled, exploring the stories that shaped their lives — and, in many ways, your own.

 Before your visit, I research and prepare your journey locally.
+First I look at what you send me.
+Then the search begins.

-• Archive research
+Archive research

-• Dutch translation
+Dutch translation

 STORIES FROM THE ROAD

-Visiting Family experiences
+Family History experiences

 Remembering granddad